 British Canoeing work in partnership with all the major waterway authorities to allow paddlers to have one licence as part of their 'On the Water' membership, covering over 4,500kms of waterways in England.
 Making it the most comprehensive and best value licence available.

-Before you head it’s important to check if a waterway licence is required, as for a number of waterways it is a legal requirement.
+Before you head out onto the water it’s important to check if a waterway licence is required, as for a number of waterways it is a legal requirement.

 The good news is that the money for waterway licences contributes towards the maintenance and protection of waterways, ensuring they are kept clean and safe for us and future generations to enjoy!